 Upon receipt of a research misconduct allegation, the RIO will assess the allegation to determine whether, if taken as true, it falls within the University of Michigan's definition of research misconduct, such that the policy stated in Standard Practice Guide 303.03 applies.
-If so, the RIO may continue to the next step in the process, which is an inquiry.
-Situations that are determined by the RIO not to involve research misconduct, even if taken as true, may be referred to other administrative channels, as appropriate.
+If so, (s)he may continue to the next step in the process, which is an inquiry.
+Situations that are determined by the RIO not to involve research misconduct may be referred to other administrative channels, as appropriate.